 A brand’s unique value proposition (UVP), also called the positioning statement, describes in a nutshell what your brand stands for and what makes it unique.

 A UVP answers questions like how does your brand solve a specific problem to achieve the desires of your audience?
 What is unique about this value offered by the brand?

 This is a part of creating your brand story as well.

-An good example of brand message is the value proposition/ positioning statement of Walmart that very clearly address its core audience of price-sensitive shoppers.
+A good example of a brand message is the value proposition/ positioning statement of Walmart, which clearly addresses its core audience of price-sensitive shoppers.